 How hovercraft work

-The Canadian Coast Guard uses hovercraft, also known as air-cushioned vehicles, for spring icebreaking operations.
-There are two icebreaking hovercraft in the Canadian Coast Guard’s fleet: the CCGS Mamilossa and CCGS Sipu Muin.
+The Canadian Coast Guard uses hovercraft, also known as air-cushioned vehicles as part of its fleet.
+There are two icebreaking hovercraft used for spring icebreaking operations, based in Quebec: the CCGS Mamilossa and CCGS Sipu Muin.
 The start of icebreaking operations is different every year depending on the weather.

 Hovercraft are not conventional icebreakers.
 Because they float above the surface of the water and are not submerged, they can travel outside the main navigation channels and in shallow waters.
 The hovercraft’s weight and speed create strong waves that break the ice into smaller pieces, which allows wind and currents to clear the ice away.
 These operations are important to prevent flooding by preventing the formation of ice jams and promoting good water flow.